mcyates/bnb-backend/README.md

 psql -h localhost -U postgres -d bnb {whatever database you want to connect to} -h is for the host
 -U is for what user you want to login as

+docker-compose down for when you're done using the container

 If you want to use local postgres and not run it in a docker container just copy the sql commands from the users.sql file and paste it in psql